It was once called Gregs Hall in the 1851 census.

-1871: Again Agnes Greg follows on down the page on the census with the same name house.
-She now has seven servants and one visitor this day.
+1871: Again Agnes Greg follows on down the page on the census with the same named house.
+She had seven servants and one visitor on this census day.

 1881: Agnes Greg aged eighty five years was still at Mount with her family and servants.
 She died a spinster in 1884 and left £25,358 in her Will, a colossal amount then!

-1881: Same page again was Mary Greg now a widow, and her family and servants.
+1881: On the same census page again was Mary Greg, now a widow, and her family and servants.

 1892: Kelly`s Directory just lists a Miss Greg living at the Mount.
-Not sure which daughter this was of the three, or possibly the Daughter in Law Gertrude, but most probably the spinster daughter Amy who died there in c.1900.
+But it is not clear which daughter this was of the three, or possibly the Daughter in Law Gertrude, but most probably the spinster daughter Amy Greg who died there in c.1900.

-1896: Kelly`s Directory has Herbert Greg as registered here.
+1896: Kelly`s Directory has Herbert Greg registered as living at The Mount.

-1911: Bolton born Gertrude Greg is now head of The Mount aged forty five years.
-Listed as married but her husband was not home on this day.
-She had one son Osbert aged nineteen years also born in Bolton, five servants and one visitor.
+1911: Bolton born Gertrude Greg is now head of The Mount at he age of forty five years.
+She was listed as being married, but her husband was not home on this day.
+She still had one son living at home, Osbert aged nineteen years.
+There were also five servants and one visitor.

 1914: Herbert Greg is listed at The Mount in the Kelly`s Directory.